 The term “first-generation” used here applies to members of the EUI academic community who grew up without a parent or guardian who completed a university degree.

 Peer group programme

 Opportunities for exchange among first-gen Ph.D. researchers and Master students can help participants to open up, share common experiences, and reassure them that they are not alone with their questions or doubts.
 The Academic Service helps with the organisation of small peer groups as a safe space to meet informally and talk about first-generation issues.

 Please contact firstname.lastname@example.org if you are interested in creating or joining a peer group.

 This programme provides an opportunity for first-generation doctoral researchers and Master students to connect with EUI Alumni who are available to share their first-generation experience and give support and advice.

-Please contact [email protected] if you would like to connect with an Alumna/Alumnus as first-generation mentor.
+The list of available Alumni may be found on the Alumni Association website and is pass word-protected.
+Please contact email@example.com if you would like to connect with an Alumna/Alumnus as first-generation mentor.

 Individual exchange with EUI professors or senior fellows